tseijp/parsed-path/packages/parsed-path/docs/api.md

   </>
 );
 ```

-As you can see, we get access to our newly created props in the interpolations,
-and the type attribute is passed down to the element.

-###### Overriding .attrs

 Notice that when wrapping parsed components,
 .attrs are applied from the innermost parsed component to the outermost parsed component.